thuml/Flowformer/README.md

 1. Please refer to different folders for detailed experiment instructions.

    Note: We have suffered a lot in configuring environments for different tasks.
-If you also have problems in solving the environment, feel free to contact us.
+If you also have problems in solving the environment, feel free to contact us and discuss about it.

 2. Progress of benchmarks (All the code will be released before 2022.07.30)